Have you taken the plunge and purchased a piece of property?

 Don’t use an agent at all.

 Check for other options.
-You can bypass the estate agent process entirely by using a website like Yes Homebuyers.
-By using a cash house buyer like this, you don’t have to deal with the pains of the process - no estate agent valuations, no red tape, no relying on the property chain, etc.,
+You can bypass the estate agent process entirely and just sell your house fast (we want to buy it).
+By coming to us you don’t have to deal with the pains of the process - no viewings, no hassle, no fees, no relying on the property chain, etc. Although in exchange for the speed, certainty and peace-of-mind, you can expect to receive a lower price.

 Let’s play this scenario out.

-If you’re in the middle of selling a property, you engage one agent, and then decide to switch him or her out for one reason or another after they show a property.
+If you’re selling a property you engage one agent.
+They do a couple of viewings buy there are no offers.
+You decide to switch to a different agent for one reason or another.
 Later on, those people the original agent showed the property to decide to buy.

 Do you have to pay commission to both the original agent AND the current agent?